Entity Choice & Formation

 Business formation options include establishing a:

-A sole proprietorship is not a separate legal entity and, therefore, offers no liability protection to its owner.
+• Sole Proprietorship: A sole proprietorship is not a separate legal entity and, therefore, offers no liability protection to its owner.
 It is owned and operated by one person.
 No documents need to be filed with any government entity.
 The owner may elect to file a fictitious name or “DBA” certificate if it is doing business under a name other than itself.
-A DBA, however, is not required. - General Partnership
+A DBA, however, is not required.

-A General Partnership is an association of two or more individuals, or entities, engaged in business for profit.
+• General Partnership: A General Partnership is an association of two or more individuals, or entities, engaged in business for profit.
 Partners are jointly and severally liable for all debts or liabilities of the partnership and for all wrongful acts of any co-partner acting in the ordinary course of partnership business.
 As a result, partnerships may not be the optimal choice for startups looking to fundraise.
-Investors do not want to be subject to unlimited liability as a member of a General Partnership and prefer to invest in entities that limit personal liability. - Limited liability company (LLC)
+Investors do not want to be subject to unlimited liability as a member of a General Partnership and prefer to invest in entities that limit personal liability.

-In a Limited Partnership, there are both General Partners and Limited Partners.
+• Limited Liability Partnership: In a Limited Partnership, there are both General Partners and Limited Partners.
 The General Partner’s liability is unlimited, as in the General Partnership, however, the Limited Partner’s liability is limited to the amount of his or her investment.
 Thus, the Limited Partnership is a preferred vehicle for raising capital as investors can become Limited Partners, not subject to the liability of those controlling the business.
-Limited Partners may not participate in the control of the company. - Corporation
+Limited Partners may not participate in the control of the company.

-Similarly to LLCs, Corporations are formed at the state level.
+• Corporation: Similarly to LLCs, Corporations are formed at the state level.
 Again, a business entity search online on the Department of State’s website will reveal whether your intended business name is already in use.
-Recall the LLC publication requirement?
-Corporations are not subject to the publication requirement under New York law.
+Unlike LLCs, Corporations are not subject to the publication requirement under New York law.

 After formation, a corporation may elect to be treated as a “small business” or “S” corporation, under §1362 of the Internal Revenue Code.
-This election will allow the shareholder.
+This election will allow shareholders to be employees of the business and draw salaries as employees, as well as receive dividends from the corporation, and other distributions that are tax-free to the extent of their investment in the corporation.

 The filing of the Certificate of Incorporation with the Department of State is the birth of the Corporation.
 An organization meeting of the incorporator or incorporators must be held for the purpose of adopting by-laws, electing directors and transacting any other business thereafter.
 Correct and complete books and records of account and minutes of the proceedings of the shareholders, board, and executive committee, if any, must be maintained.
 The corporation must also keep a record containing the names and addresses of all shareholders, the number and class of shares held by each and the dates when they respectively became the owners of record thereof.
 It is recommended that a qualified attorney oversee the management of your corporate documents.
 Of course, it is also imperative that any new business seek the advice of an accountant or tax professional prior to making important business decisions, including entity formation.

-In forming a business entity, Korngut Paleudis LLC , will consult with the founders to draft a business’s governing documents and critical agreements, including:
+In forming a business entity, our attorneys will consult with the founders to draft a business’s governing documents and critical agreements, including: